phpdevcommunity/essential-framework/framework-doc/configuration.md

 ## Configuration Files: The .env File

-The Essential Framework leverages the [php-dotenv](https://github.com/devcoder-xyz/php-dotenv) library to manage environment variables via a `.env` file.
+The Michel Framework leverages the [php-dotenv](https://github.com/phpdevcommunity/php-dotenv) library to manage environment variables via a `.env` file.
 This file plays a crucial role in configuring your application based on different environments.
 Below, we'll discuss the default environment variables for both the Core Framework and the entire framework.

 #### Default Environment Variables in the Core Framework